alpha-yadav/DSA/readme.md

 Remember to adapt the code based on your specific tree structure and whether parent pointers are available.
 Choose the algorithm that best suits your needs and constraints.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about the function or data points to create a graph.
+For example, you could give me:

+* **A list of points:**  (1, 2), (3, 4), (5, 6)
+* **An equation:** y = 2x + 1
+* **A description:** "A bar graph showing the number of apples sold each day of the week" (and then provide the daily sales figures).

+Once you provide the data, I can help you graph it.